 The thick vermicelli is cut into rather short strands, so you just need to scoop all up with a soup.

-Compared to other styles of Laksa, their gravy do not add that much coconut milk so you would find it easy to slurp without being too cloying.
-Yet it is still on the creamy side.
+Compared to other styles of Laksa, they do not add that much coconut milk so you would find it easy to slurp without being too cloying.

 Other Related Entries